Medibeacon® Transdermal GFR System Receives FDA Approval To Assess Kidney Function

 Indication for Use:

 The MediBeacon® Transdermal GFR System (TGFR) is intended to assess the Glomerular Filtration Rate (GFR) in adult patients with impaired or normal renal function by noninvasively monitoring fluorescent light emission from an exogenous tracer agent over time.
+The MediBeacon TGFR consists of a monitor and a sensor, which are to be used with the Lumitrace® tracer only.
 This device has been validated in patients with stable renal function.

-The MediBeacon® TGFR is not approved for use in patients with GFR <15 ml/min/1.73 m2, GFR >120 ml/min/1.73m2, patients on dialysis, or anuric patients.
+The MediBeacon TGFR is not approved for use in patients with GFR <15ml/min/1.73m2, GFR patients on dialysis or anuric patients.
 The use of this device in patients with dynamic and rapidly changing renal function has not been validated.
 This device is not intended to diagnose acute kidney injury (AKI).

-The MediBeacon® TGFR Sensor and exogenous tracer agent, Lumitrace® injection, are single use and are only used with the MediBeacon® TGFR.

-The MediBeacon® TGFR Sensor is a single use device intended to attach to the patient's skin and excite fluorescence in Lumitrace® injection, the tracer agent, and measure the returning light intensity.
-The data is sent to the MediBeacon® TGFR Monitor.

 Contraindications :